 Sometimes, the quality of a product’s label will be enough to sell that product.

-On a label, the combination of impressive design and useful information is often irresistible to a customer.
+On a label, the combination of impressive graphic design and useful information is often irresistible to a customer.

 In other words, a product’s label can be its own kind of advertising.

-It speaks to your business, your product, and the quality of both.
+It speaks to your business, your product, and the high quality of both.
 Taking the time to choose the right kind of label and putting thought and care into its design, is therefore essential.

 If your business is small and you don’t have the budget for a designer, or if you need to save money, you can design and order your own labels.